samjd-zz/samjd-zz/README.md

 A structured, auditable evidence-scoring framework for evaluating generated claims against retrieved knowledge.

-The framework combines BM25 retrieval, knowledge-graph evidence paths, token-level claim-evidence overlap, source credibility, uncertainty penalties, and Probabilistic Logic Network (PLN) inference.
+The framework operates on retrieved context provided by host RAG pipelines, combining token-level claim-evidence overlap, source credibility, uncertainty penalties, and Probabilistic Logic Network (PLN) inference.

 When PLN-enhanced scoring is enabled, evidence strength and reasoning strength are computed through probabilistic truth-value aggregation rather than relying only on fixed heuristic weights.
 A legacy weighted-scoring path remains available as a fallback.